 The result was the Kovac Planetarium housed in the middle of Northern Wisconsin, “Where the Universe Revolves Around You.”

-Though Frank continues to works part-time at the paper mill, the Planetarium is his true love.
-When on the tour you will not just see the amazing planetarium but meet Frank who will proudly state "My name is Frank Kovac and I designed and built the world's largest rolling, mechanical, globe planetarium."
+Though Frank continues to work part-time at the paper mill, the Planetarium is his true love.
+When on the tour you will not just see the amazing planetarium but meet Frank who will proudly state, "My name is Frank Kovac and I designed and built the world's largest rolling, mechanical, globe planetarium."